-The financial statements have been prepared on the historical cost basis.
+The financial statements have been prepared on the historical cost basis except for certain investments as per Note 13.

 (c) Functional and presentation currency and rounding

 These financial statements are presented in Australian dollars, which is the Credit Union's functional currency.